Find out more about our experience and knowledge.

 Does your expression give you away?

-Emotional information can be assessed from our facial expressions.
+Emotional information can be assessed from our facial expressions and vocal sentiment.
 Brief involuntary flashes of emotion or ‘micro-expressions’ can reveal a lot about a person’s true feelings.
 For market researchers interested in the emotional responses driving people’s attitudes and behaviour, this information is invaluable but can often be difficult to obtain.
-One of the latest innovations in market research is facial analysis, an artificial intelligence tool that detects a range of emotions in people’s faces.
+We employ artificial intelligence in the recording of respondent interviews to detect the range of emotions in people’s faces as well as their vocal sentiment.

 How it works